learn-co-curriculum/pfwtfp-greed-lab/README.md

 focus of this lab is to build the game logic, so all necessary messages for the command line are already provided for you in `lib/message.rb`.

-Read the rules of Greed in the next section to familiarize yourself.
+Read the [**Rules of Greed**](#rules) in the next section to familiarize yourself.
 There are many ways to write a working solution, but for testing purposes, functionality should be separated into the following methods:

+* `Greed` class
-The one exception to this is that you must include a method, `calculate_points(dice_array)`, in your Greed class.
-This method takes in any array of integers of any length and returns the correct total point value, based on the rules of Greed explained below.
+  * Must have `#calculate_points(dice)`: Takes a collection of `Integer`s and returns the correct total point value, based on the rules of Greed explained below.

-The `Player` class should be used to keep track of individual player scores.

-A game of greed should be started by calling `Greed.new()`.
-If you would like to play and test as you work, run `ruby bin/start.rb` to start a new game.
+  * When `new()` is called, a new game should begin.
+While you're iterating towards your solution, run `ruby bin/start.rb` to start a new game.
+* `Player` class
+  * <How?
+Where?> should be used to keep track of individual player scores.

 Run `learn` as you work through your logic to see your progress.
 When you've passed all tests, you should have a fully working game, able to handle the